digitaltrails/onvifeye/README.md

  - An example external script is provided.
 It sends an email with a jpeg attachment.
  - Fast encoding by using ffmpeg.
  - Multiple cameras can be monitored, each with its own config file.

+The script was developed on Linux, but may be able to work on any platform that supports the supporting python libraries.
+It's currently running on OpenSUSE Tumbleweed (AMD x86-64) and Raspbian (Raspberry Pi 5).

 Feedback is welcome.